 Largemouth Bass: average abundance, average size.

 Bluegill: above average abundance, below average size.

 The city of Stillwater maintains a boat access on the east shore of the lake.
 The access is located on Greeley Street 0.75 miles north of Highway 36.
 Local surface water use regulations prohibit the use of motors, including electrics.

 The city maintains a fishing pier adjacent to the boat access.
 In addition, much of the south shore of the lake is in public ownership.
 Anglers may fish between the boat access/fishing pier site and the public beach.
 Shore fishing may be limited by overhanging trees and aquatic vegetation.

-- Stock 180 northern pike adults (5 fish per littoral acres) as needed to maintain the population
+- Stock 200 Northern Pike adults (10 fish per littoral acre) to maintain the population.

-Lily Lake has suffered with declining water quality in recent years.
-Fishing is limited by the very small size of bluegill present and the low abundance of predator fish.
+Lily Lake has a recent history of poor water quality.
+The Middle St. Croix Watershed Managment Organization has been working on retrofit projects since 2011 to improve the water quality of Lily Lake.
+Fishing is limited by the very small size of Bluegill present and the low abundance of predator fish.